oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/sorter.rst

 .. note::
      * Customization can be done using the `apply_callback` options.
      * Column name should be equal to the name of the corresponding column.
+     * You must disable the sorter if it is defined but the column is disabled